deephaven/deephaven-core/pyclient/README.md

 ## Execute a script server side

 `session.run_script()` can be used to execute code on the Deephaven server.
-This can be used to perform operations that can’t be done on the client side, such as creating a dynamic table writer.
-This example shows how to execute a script server side.
+This is useful when operations cannot be done on the client-side, such as creating a dynamic table writer.
+This example shows how to execute a script server-side.

 ```
 from pydeephaven import Session